Tilings in graphons: The theory of tilings in graphons

 \begin{rem} Let us compare the situation with the sparse case.
 That is, suppose that we have a Benjamini\textendash Schramm convergent sequence $(G_{n})_{n}$ of bounded degree graphs, and we are concerned with the sequence $\left(\nicefrac{\TIL(F,G_{n})}{v(G_{n})}\right)_{n}$ for some fixed graph $F$.
 A theorem of Nguyen and Onak~\cite{NO:ConstantTime} (reproved later by Elek and Lippner~\cite{EL:BorelOracles} and by Bordanave, Lelarge, and Salez~\cite{BLS:MatchingOnInfiniteGraphs}) tells us that indeed the normalized matching ratios (i.e., the most important case $F=K_{2}$) converge.
 In contrast, Endre Csóka has communicated to us that the sequence $\left(\nicefrac{\TIL(K_{3},G_{n})}{v(G_{n})}\right)_{n}$ needs not to converge.
 The construction he uses to this end is as follows.
 For $n$ even, consider a random cubic graph $H_{n}$ of order $2n$, for $n$ odd consider a random bipartite cubic graph $H_{n}$ of order $2n$.
 It is well-known that the resulting sequence is Benjamini\textendash Schramm convergent almost surely, and that the limit is the rooted infinite 3-regular tree.
 Let $G_{n}$ be the line graphs of $H_{n}$.
 This is shown in Figure~\ref{fig:transformation}.
 There is a one-to-one correspondence between independent sets in $H_{n}$'s and triangle tilings in $G_{n}$'s.
 Thus, when $H_{n}$ is bipartite ($n$ even), we have $\TIL(K_{3},G_{n})=v(G_{n})/3$.
 On the other hand, a result of Bollobás about independence number of random cubic graphs~\cite{Bol:IndependentSets} translates as $\TIL(K_{3},G_{n})\le0.92\cdot v(G_{n})/3$ asymptotically almost surely for $n$ odd.

 A similar construction shows that the parameter $\nicefrac{\TIL(F,G)}{v(G)}$ is discontinuous in the Benjamini\textendash Schramm topology for each 2-connected graph $F$.
-In that construction, random and random bipartite are replaced by random and random bipartite $v(F)$-regular graphs.
+In that construction, random cubic graphs and random bipartite cubic graphs are replaced by random $v(F)$-regular graphs and random bipartite $v(F)$-regular graphs, respectively.
 It would be interesting to fully characterize the graphs $F$ for which the quantity $\nicefrac{\TIL(F,\cdot)}{v(\cdot)}$ is continuous.
-The case when $F$ is a path or a star seems particularly interesting.
+The case when $F$ is a path or a star seems particularly interesting. \end{rem}